 PPIs Used Regularly Increase Serious Disease Risks in Boomers, Seniors

-Recent studies confirm boomers are over-prescribed PPIs (particularly in acute hospital settings).
+Recent studies confirm doctors over-prescribe PPIs to boomers (particularly in acute hospital settings).
 Worse, PPI potency may contribute to several serious and potentially deadly diseases.
 PPIs interfere with nutrient absorption, making malnutrition issues more likely (already a common risk for elderly patients).
 In addition, PPIs also affect certain metabolic pathways.
 Long-term PPI use can reduce medication efficacy when absorbed through the stomach, including nonsteroidal anti-inflammatory drugs, antithrombotics, and bisphosphonates.
 Associated PPI complications may include:

 - Clostridium difficile infection.
 C-Diff a common problem for elderly patients prescribed PPIs.
 Because PPIs suppress gastric acid, any ingested bacteria have a perfect environment to flourish.
 Those with healthy stomach acid levels can easily battle bacterial infections.
 If C-diff progresses, bacteria can overpower normal gut flora and produce toxins which injure intestines and cause inflammation.
 This can then lead to diarrhea, dehydration, delirium, and other critical complications.
 In fact, a 2012 meta-analysis found one in every 3,925 patients regularly taking PPIs develops C-diff.
 That’s nearly twice the normal incidence rate.